gnosis/dx-docs/source/cli.md

 **Implementation of the CLI**

-The CLI logic is implemented in the [DutchX Services](https://github.com/gnosis/dx-services), for more information checkout [DutchX as an open protocol](./dutchx-as-an-open-protocol.html)
+The CLI logic is implemented in the [DutchX Services](https://github.com/gnosis/dx-services).

 ## How to run the CLI
 **1. Install docker**